GeoTheo06/Cpp_Projects_And_Notes/README.md

 - File handling and manipulation
 - Simple games and interactive programs
 - Explorations of language features and concepts
+- Data Structures and Algorithms

 Please explore the project directories for more details on each individual project.

 ## Usage and Documentation

-To use any of the projects in this repository, navigate to the respective project directory and follow the instructions provided in the README file.
-There are no executable files (only cpp) as none of the projects in this repository are made for productions they represent personal notes for me to go back and revise.
-Some projects that are actually complete, have their own repository where there is documentation, explanation and executable files.
+To use any of the projects in this repository, navigate to the respective project directory.
+There are no executable files (only cpp) as none of the projects in this repository are made for production.
+They represent personal notes and exercises for me and anyone learning c++ to go back and revise.
+Some projects that are actually complete, have their own repository where there is documentation, explanation and executable files for anyone to run and experiment.

-Thank you for visiting my C++ Projects Repository!